MajidMehrnia/Heat-Pump-Centrifugal_Compressor-Industrial-Cooling/README.md

-## Electric Vehicle (EV) Thermal Management System Design
+## Thermal Management System Design

-This repository is based on an EV thermal management model originally developed in Simulink.
-It includes a virtual Battery Electric Vehicle (BEV) equipped with an integrated thermal management system.
-The vehicle model is parameterized to represent a mid-size electric sedan [1].
+This repository is based on a thermal management model originally developed in Simulink.
+It includes a virtual Battery Electric Vehicle (BEV) equipped with an integrated thermal management system [1].

 In addition to the Simulink implementation, the refrigerant-based thermal management system is also modeled independently in GT-SUITE.
 This enables a detailed system-level representation of the vapor compression cycle, including the compressor, condenser, expansion device, and evaporator, with high-fidelity thermodynamic and component performance modeling.